ai4flab/hyperfunc/README.md

 - `@hyperfunction`: decorator that wraps a Python function as a `HyperFunction`.
 - `HyperSystem`: connects a set of `HyperFunction`s with a shared hyperparameter vector.
-- `Example`: a single training example for a specific function.
 - `LMParam`: a standard LLM hyperparameter bundle (temperature, top‑p, etc.).
 - `AdapterMeta`: a bundle of adapter‑level knobs.
 - `TorchEggrollSystemOptimizer`: ES‑based optimiser for `HyperModel.hp`.